 Atlanta, Georgia 30326

-This type of accreditation indicates that the program has chosen to be evaluated and has been approved by the National League for Nursing Accrediting Commission (NLNAC).
+This type of accreditation indicates that the program has chosen to be evaluated and has been approved by the Accreditation Commission for Education in Nursing, Inc. (Formerly NLNAC, National League for Nursing Accrediting Commission, Inc.)